woocommerce/qit-documentation/docs/using-qit/github-workflows.md

 **Key Points in this Example:**
 - **Authenticate QIT:** Use secrets to store QIT credentials (QIT_USER and QIT_APP_PASS) securely.
-- **Trigger on PR & Push:** The workflow runs on pull requests and pushes to the main branch.
+- **Trigger on PR & push:** The workflow runs on pull requests and pushes to the main branch.
-- **Wait for Completion:** The `--wait` flag ensures the workflow waits for test completion before proceeding.
+- **Wait for completion:** The `--wait` flag ensures the workflow waits for test completion before proceeding.

 ## Storing credentials securely